US Visa Appointment Wait Time 2026: India, Canada, UAE

 Canada 12–24+ months Among the longest wait times globally

-UAE Few weeks–months Faster option, but availability fluctuates
+UAE A few weeks–months Faster option, but availability fluctuates

 India